anqi20/ip/docs/README.md

 3. Go into the directory containing the ip.jar file.
     1. Use `cd` to enter the directory.
     2. Use `ls` or `dir` to list all the files in the specific directory.
+4. Type `chcp 65001` into the command prompt.
+5. Press enter at the command prompt.
-4. Type `java -jar ip.jar` into the command prompt.
+6. Type `java -Dfile.encoding=UTF-8 -jar ip.jar` into the command prompt.
-5. Enter to start the program.
+7. Press enter to start the program.

+> Note: If the status icons appear as ? instead of ✓ or ✘, change the font of the command promp to NSimSun.

    ```
    Hello from